0Ekho/k95_colors/rgb_protocol.md

 # 512 color RGB protocol *(as I understand it)*
-*need to fix english and grammer in this at some point*
+*TODO: need to fix english in this at some point, but probably never will*

 The keyboard colours are set by 5 usb control messages.
 the first 4 contain the colour data and the 5th causes the keyboard to actually display the recived colours